jk1093/Test_Crawler/README.md

 After successful run I have converted my console Java application to a JSP application.
 This has allowed me to dynamically imbed HTML contents within my application.
 I have also embedded a twitter timeline within my web application by creating a twitter widget.
 The layout and functionality is still basic and in its early stage.
 The links can be clicked to display the article.

+# Converting the console application to Dynamic Web Application and integrating with Twitter:

+After successful run I have converted my console Java application to a JSP application.
+This has allowed me to dynamically imbed HTML contents within my application.
+I have also embedded a twitter timeline within my web application by creating a twitter widget.
+The layout and functionality is still basic and in its early stage.
+The links can be clicked to display the article

 # Pending action points:

 •	Titles of the crawled information instead of displaying direct links.